-We will reach out to the GP if we require further verification to support the metrics provided.
+The Performance Team will reach out to the GP if we require further verification to support the metrics provided.
 This is usually in the form of relevant pages from an LP report.
-Although very rare, there have been a handful of instances when we were not confident in the data provided and chose to exclude the data from our database.

-The overall process of receiving, validating, and uploading performance data can take up to two weeks.
-During this period, we are looking to ensure the validity and consistency of the performance data received, thus offering the most accurate and trustworthy information in the market.
+Although very rare, there have been a handful of instances when we weren't confident in the data provided and chose to exclude it from our database.
+Throughout the process of receiving, validating, and uploading performance data, we are looking to ensure its validity and consistency.
+In this way we offer the private market performance data of unparalleled accuracy and depth.